arcana-network/docs.arcana/docs/howto/use-wallet-ui.md

 <img class="an-screenshots-noeffects" src="/img/an_wallet_onramp_providers.png" width="35%"/>

 Pick up one of the providers and click **Proceed**.

 This will bring up the provider-specific user interface in a new browser tab.
-You can complete the process on the provider's website.
-A notification regarding buying transaction initiation will be displayed in the {{config.extra.arcana.wallet_name}}.
-The user can dismiss it and continue to use the wallet while the buying process is underway.
+Complete the process on the provider's website.
+The {{config.extra.arcana.wallet_name}} screen will display a notification regarding the initiation of the 'buy' process.
+You can dismiss it and continue to use the wallet while the buying process is underway in a different browser tab.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_onramp_provider_select.png" width="35%"/>

-Each provider may ask the user to follow country-specific procedures for KYC and list available cryptocurrencies for the selected chain.
-Also, the basic minimum purchase amount for a country or cryptocurrency may vary across countries and providers.
+Fiat on-ramp providers may ask the user to follow country-specific procedures for KYC and list available cryptocurrencies for the selected chain.
+Note that the basic minimum purchase amount for a country or cryptocurrency may vary across countries and providers.

 {% include "./text-snippets/fiat_on_ramp_providers_ui_example.md" %}